Curriculum Overview

 - MARK-1101: Principles of Marketing

-- Quantitative methods (select from list)
+- Quantitative methods (select from the following list)

 - Regional history (Students must take 3 credits chosen from courses with the ‘SFS/CORE History: Early Reg’ or ‘SFS/CORE History: Modern Reg’ attribute.
 International students without exposure to U.S. history may request approval to take US History courses HIST 1801 or HIST 1802).